wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 The implementation of the vertex map operation is quite straightforward: The sequential version just iterate over the vertex subset and applies function F to each vertex in the set.
 The parallel version uses cilk plus to parallelize the iteration loop.
+The edge map has two implementations.
+If the sum of outbound degrees of nodes in the vertex set exceeds a certain threshold (by default, |E| / 20), the dense edge map is used.
+This implementation is similar to the "pull" model of many graph algorithms.
+It iterates over all nodes in the graph, and for each node v, C(v) is first called to test the condition.
+If the condition passes, all *inbound* edges (u, v) where u belongs to the given vertex set are tested with function F, and node u is added to the output set.